Find Product

 Fleet motor policy responds; vehicle not operating as tool

-The practical implication for your insurance programme is that you cannot rely on your fleet motor policy alone if you operate any form of plant.
-Your broker needs to map your vehicle activities against the correct policy types and ensure there are no gaps between your fleet motor and your fleet insurance and Contractors All Risk cover.
+The practical implication for your insurance programme is that you can’t rely on your fleet motor policy alone if you operate any form of plant.
+Your broker needs to map your vehicle activities against the correct policy types and make sure there are no gaps between your fleet insurance and Contractors All Risk cover.

 How fleet insurance and Contractors All Risk interact

-Contractors All Risk (CAR) is a project-based policy that covers physical loss or damage to contract works, own plant and equipment, hired-in plant, and third party liability arising from construction operations.
-It is not a vehicle insurance policy and it does not replace fleet motor, but it overlaps with fleet motor in ways that require careful coordination.
+Contractors All Risk (CAR) is a project-based policy that covers physical loss or damage to contract works, own plant and equipment, hired-in plant and third party liability arising from construction operations.
+It isn’t a vehicle insurance policy and doesn’t replace fleet motor, but it overlaps with fleet motor in ways that need careful coordination.

 The key areas of interaction are plant vehicles and public liability.
 When a tracked excavator causes damage while operating on site, the question of which policy responds depends on whether the vehicle was in transit (fleet motor) or working (CAR or TPWR endorsement).
 When a vehicle reverses into a site boundary wall and damages a third party’s property, the question is whether the vehicle was on a public road (fleet motor) or on private land (CAR public liability).
-These distinctions sound straightforward in theory; in practice, incidents happen in the grey zone between the two policies, and a claim can fall between them if the policies are not properly coordinated.
+These distinctions sound straightforward in theory.
+In practice, incidents happen in the grey zone between the two policies, and a claim can fall between them if the policies aren’t properly coordinated.

 🔍 Broker insight